Lou Brutus: Birth and education

 Brutus was born in Newark, New Jersey, on November 10, 1962.
 At an early age, his family moved to a farm in Englishtown, New Jersey.
 He is a graduate of Manalapan High School in Manalapan Township where he was active in the theatre program as well as producing music concerts with local rock groups and acting as announcer of the afternoon PA announcements.
 It was at the suggestion of the school principal that Brutus was invited to be one of four students to record short vignettes for New York City radio station WABC-AM, which would be his first time on the radio.
 He later attended Brookdale Community College in Lincroft, New Jersey where he was a disc jockey on its radio station WBJB-FM.

 Early radio influences

 It was his growing up in Monmouth County in Central New Jersey that Brutus acknowledged as giving him a well-rounded appreciation of the radio world at an early age as signals were received from both the New York City and Philadelphia radio markets as well as the New Jersey stations.
 He has named radio personality Dan Ingram as a significant, early influence as well as Harry Harrison and Ron Lundy.
 He has also cited Scott Muni, Alison Steele and Vin Scelsa as others.

 Radio career

 WMMR Philadelphia

-While attending Brookdale Community College, Brutus began an internship with WMMR-FM in Philadelphia, Pennsylvania.
+While attending Brookdale Community College, Brutus began an internship with WMMR in Philadelphia.
 The internship led to a job as morning show producer for John DeBella and shifts as a weekend disc jockey.
 He was there in those capacities from 1984 to 1988.